Core Concepts

 supabaseUrl: process.env.SUPABASE_URL,

-supabaseKey: process.env.SUPABASE_ANON_KEY
+supabaseKey: process.env.SUPABASE_ANON_KEY,

 // Extract user ID from Supabase JWT

-const userId = adapter.getUserId(request);
+const userId = adapter.getUserId(request)

 Next.js Authentication